2.1 The Human Condition (614-652)

 “Then Yahweh said to Noah, ‘Come into the ark, you and all your household, because I have seen that you are righteous before Me in this generation….
 For after seven more days I will cause it to rain on the earth forty days and forty nights, and I will destroy from the face of the earth all living things that I have made.’
 And Noah did according to all that Yahweh commanded him.”
 (Genesis 7:1, 4-5)

 We aren’t told how long it took Noah and his sons to build the ark.
 It had to have taken several decades, minimum.
+It could have taken the whole 120 years mentioned in Genesis 6:3.
 But with pinpoint timing, Yahweh is now seen calling his servant into the place of safety.
 Verses 2 and 3 hint that the last seven days before the flood were mostly spent getting the animals situated on board.
 The point is that Noah didn’t have a clue when the flood would come, while Yahweh knew precisely—and not just as the time drew near, but decades before this, when he first told Noah to build the ark, knowing just how long the job would take.
 The survival of the human race, it turned out, rested on one man’s willingness to do what Yahweh told him to do, when He told him to do it.

 In 2005, Dallas Abbott, an adjunct research scientist at Lamont-Doherty Earth Observatory in Palisades, N.Y., determined the date of a massive meteorite strike 900 miles southeast of Madagascar to have occurred within the lifetime of Noah, “around 2800 B.C.”
 The “Burckle Abysmal Impact Crater” left by this impact measures eighteen miles wide, which is huge, considering it’s some 12,500 feet beneath the surface of the Indian Ocean (and we all know what water does to muzzle velocity).
 The mega-tsunami it generated would have easily displaced enough water to account for forty days of rain over much of the earth’s surface.
 Enthusiastically seizing upon a golden opportunity to trash Yahweh’s reputation, a scientist featured on the History Channel’s treatment of the Burckle Crater remarked, “We no longer need God to explain the multiple flood legends.”
 No, what this idiot needs God for is to explain how Noah (or any other flood-legend hero—there are at least 175 local versions that parallel the Genesis account) knew to build a big boat twenty or thirty years before a mega-tsunami flooded his world.
 Duh!